teamLab Botanical Garden Osaka

 ●Tickets & How to Get There

-I’m at Osaka Metro Midosuji Line’s Nagai Station, the closest station to the teamLab Botanical Garden Osaka!
+I’m at Osaka Metro Midosuji Line’s Nagai Station, the closest station to teamLab Botanical Garden Osaka.

-As expected at a popular teamLab’s exhibit, I saw many visitors at the entrance, both locals and international visitors.
+As expected for a popular teamLab’s exhibition, I saw quite a few people at the entrance—both locals and international visitors.

-You can purchase the same-day tickets on the day of your visit at the ticket office next to the entrance.
+Same-day tickets are available at the ticket office next to the entrance.

 <Ticket Price>